gomtuu/import_valkyria/README.md

 clicking File, Import, Valkyria Chronicles (.MLX, .HMD, .ABR, .MXE), or by pressing space, typing valk, and choosing it from the list.

-## Splitting `DATA.CVM`
+## Finding Models

-Model files are contained inside `DATA.CVM`.
+If you have the Steam version of Valkyria Chronicles, you can open model files directly from subfolders of its data folder.
+One example is `valcA02aD_h.mlx`, which is in the `data\resource\mx` folder.

-To split `DATA.CVM` into usable files, use chrrox's `quickbms` script, which you can download here:
+If you have the Playstation 3 version of Valkyria Chronicles, you have to split up `DATA.CVM` to get usable models files.
+Use chrrox's `quickbms` script, which you can download here:

 http://forum.xentax.com/viewtopic.php?p=76717#p76717